 Cycling Heart Rate Zones Explained:

 If you do a search on heart rate zones, you’ll get a large selection of zones with different values and number of zones, enough to get really confused.
 It seems that everyone has a different opinion on the matter.
 As we are regularly coaching cyclists that just want to get on and train right without having to get a degree in medical science, we keep our zones simple.
 This article discusses the zones that we use in our coaching program and how you can use them to maximise your cycle training.
 I’ve found that these zones are very effective for the training required for cycling.
 They are slightly different to the ones that normally come as default with the Polar heart rate monitors.

 No one Heart Rate Zone System is better than another.

 I want you to know that at the end of the day no one HR zone system is better than another.
 The important thing is to decide on one and then stick to it.
-In the table below and the descriptions that follow, explain the Heart Rate Zones that we use for our own personal training as well as Cycling-Inform’s Coaching program.
+In the table below and the descriptions that follow, explain the Heart Rate Zones that we use for our own personal training as well as Cycling-Inform’s online cycle training system.

 This is one of the most effective ways of using your heart rate monitor to improve your cycling.
 These zones are also endorsed by Cycling Australia.